programminghistorian/ph-submissions/lessons/intro-to-powershell.md

 `C:\Users\Ted\funWithPowerShell\dir\benjamin.txt`

-We will see below that this "name" is actually called a path, and we'll learn a little more about how it works.
-For now, just be careful when you use `mv`, because if you don't type exactly the right thing, you may rename something when you mean to move it, or vice versa.
+In other words, in both examples, `mv` just changed the path.
+Don't worry if this doesn't make sense, though.
+Just be careful when you use `mv`, because if you don't type exactly the right thing, you may rename something when you mean to move it, or vice versa.

 Beyond moving files, we also want to be able to copy and delete them.
 To copy files, we use the cmdlet `Copy-Item`, or `cp`.
 Let's make a two copies of `benjamin.txt`, and name them `steven.txt` and `susie.txt`.